 See also immunology and Influenza

 EpidemiologyThe burden of influenza has been shown to be underestimated due to the large number of asymptomatic infections and imperfect case ascertainment.
+Further influenza burden also is reflected in morbidity due to myocardial infarction, stroke and other complications not just symptomatic infection.
 During the 2015 southern hemisphere flu season a study in Auckland New Zealand attempted to qualify this in a large city.
 At the peak the virus type distribution was approximately half type B and half type A with one of subtyped strains of A, A(H3N2) predominating and there had been a fair vaccine match.
 For every death, 4.6 were admitted to ITU, 120 were hospitalised, 2000 visited their GP, 16,000 became sick with symptoms and 45,000 were infected with no noticeable symptoms (ie they seroconverted) .

 |Detection probability||95% CI|

 |Proportion infections asymptomatic||65%||55-74%|